The Beat Goes On: The Struggle to Teach Music

 In a school like his—Belmont Secondary in Victoria—with almost 1,500 students, it’s hard for some kids to connect with others.
 Chan, who teaches band, beginner keyboard, and composition, has witnessed how students “connect with music and can be themselves.
 Even when they’re not in the performance ensemble, they’re welcome, and they feel safe.”

 Unfortunately, widespread budget cuts have affected arts education as much, and in some cases, more than other school programs.
 Chan, who is also president of the British Columbia Music Educators Association, believes part of the problem is attitude, “seeing arts as frivolous luxury rather than part of a well-balanced education for our students.”

-Mary Moynihan, program coordinator of arts (dance, drama, media arts, visual arts and music) for the Toronto District School Board (TDSB), agrees.
-“Music is not a frill in our education system, it’s absolutely critical.
+Mary Moynihan, program coordinator of arts (dance, drama, media arts, visual arts, and music) for the Toronto District School Board (TDSB), agrees.
+“Music is not a frill in our education system,” she says, “it’s absolutely critical.
 The benefits to language development and brain development are huge, allowing students an opportunity to build their literacy and numeracy skills in multiple modalities.
 It also effectively closes poverty gaps.”

 Currently, the TDSB is investigating music’s wellness benefits, especially given the high rates of diagnosed anxiety in the city’s elementary and secondary schools.
 Communal singing, Moynihan explains, has a particularly positive impact.

 Funding, however, remains a challenge.
 The 2010 CMEC study noted that funding has decreased since the early 2000s, while student participation has increased.
 Study participants, aware of these realities, identified a need to invest in music facilities, instruments, and equipment.